-In this week’s episode, Ryan talks with an orthopedic hand surgeon in a hybrid setup.
-He’s in a community-based hospital and program but he has residents he interacts with who rotate through the hospital.
+In this week’s episode, Ryan talks with Ragu, an orthopedic hand surgeon who works in a hybrid setup.
+He’s in a community-based hospital and program, but he has residents he interacts with who rotate through the hospital.
 He has been practicing for almost two years.

 When he knew he wanted to be an orthopedic hand surgeon:

-- He chose hand surgery towards the middle of his orthopedic residency after doing some rotations and liking the intricate nature of the hand
+- He chose hand surgery toward the middle of his orthopedic residency after doing some rotations and liking the intricate nature of the hand.

 What led him to orthopedics vs. general surgery:

-- It’s a specialty with multiple subspecialties – (ex. sports, joint replacements, shoulder, knee, hand, children) so it gave him a lot of options
+- It’s a specialty with multiple subspecialties (sports, joint replacements, shoulder, knee, hand, children), so it gave him a lot of options.

 Other specialties he was considering: